stefanoschmidt1995/mbank/README.md

 This is exactly the purpose of `mbank`: thanks to a cheap approximation to the distance between templates, it provides a very fast bank generation method, which can be successfully employed for high dimensional bank generation.
 The approximation consist in replacing the complicated distance with a _metric_ distance (i.e. a bilinear form).

-The bank generation algorithm works in 4 steps:
+The bank generation algorithm works in 4+1 steps:

 1. Defining a metric approximation
 2. Computing the metric on a small set of points all around the space (a.k.a. tiling the space)
+3. Optional: training a normalizing flow to interpolate the metric
-3. Placing the templates according to the tiling
+4. Placing the templates according to the tiling
-4. Validate the bank by means of injections
+5. Validate the bank by means of injections

 `mbank` is the code that does all of this for you!